trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 * Document the test results, including throughput, latency, any data loss or corruption, and the impact of environmental factors.
 * Include screenshots or logs from monitoring tools if applicable.

-### In some Agile teams you will have a debriefing in which you can contribute
+### In some Agile teams you will have a debriefing/retro in which you can contribute

 * Provide recommendations based on test findings, such as improvements needed for better performance or stability.